syuja/GreenPlumSetup/TUTORIAL.md

   Take a closer look at create_load_tables.sql script:

     `create table faa.faa_otp_load(`
-    `Flt_Year smallint, <== column name followed by psql data type (smallint is 2 bytes)`
+    `Flt_Year smallint, -- column name followed by data type`
     `Flt_Quarter smallint,`
     `...`
     `AirlineID integer,`
     `DepDelay numeric,`
     `...)`
     `distribute by (Flt_Year, Flt_Month, Flt_DayofMonth);`
-    `-- distributes rows across segments using three columns as the hash` `-- ideally, different tables are joined on columns with same hash key, `
+    `-- distributes rows across segments using three columns as the hash`
+    `-- ideally, different tables are joined on columns with same hash key, `
     `since it's faster to join at segments than across segments`

- **Distributing rows randomly slows joins across segments**.
-Distribution of data will affect performance, depending on how user queries it.
+ **Distributing by randomly** slows joins across segments.
+Distribution of data may affect performance, depending on how user queries it.

   Note: faa is a schema, it's like namespace/container that will hold the table.

   4. Create an External table:
   Creating an external table doesn't move the data into our Greenplum database.
-The external table definition simply provides **references** to two otp files on the host.
+The external table definition simply provides **references** to external files on the host.
 It also declares the communication protocol, `gpfdist`, and the port number to use.

   External tables can be accessed as if they were regular, local database tables.
 They can be queried directly and in parallel.

-  External tables are mainly used to facilitate the moving of the host data files to the database.
+  External tables are mainly used to facilitate the moving of host data files to the local database.
 They allow us to call SELECT INTO, and also to exploit parallelism by establishing a connection using gpfdist.

   syntax: